TommyTran732/QubesOS-Scripts/README.md

 If you want to install Flatpak packages, install them inside of an AppVM as a **user Flatpak** and enable the update-user-flatpaks.service as a **user** systemd service for automatic updates.

 It is recommended that you follow the docs [here](https://www.qubes-os.org/doc/vm-sudo/#replacing-passwordless-root-access-with-dom0-user-prompt) to make a prompt for root access on non-minimal VMs. dom0.sh already takes care dom dom0 so you only need to worry about the guests.

+# Notes
+1. Kicksecure, while having more security mitigation, takes significantly longer than Fedora to launch and generally runs slower.
+2. Currently, launching Flatpak apps from the appmenu does not work on KickSecure.
+I have not been able to find the culprit, so any help would be greatly appreciated.
+3. My personal recommendation is use KickSecure for system VMs like sys-net and sys-usb.
+For normal apps, especially Flatpaks, just use Fedora instead.
+Of course, the exception to this rule would be when you can only get official binaries for Debian, like with Signal and Element for example.